Santuario de San Jose: History

 In March 1967, it became a parish with an initial 3,500 congregants from the Wack-Wack and White Plains subdivisions and from some areas near Camp Crame.
 Fr.
 Guido was assigned as the first parish priest.
 People began to flock the parish for weddings and baptisms.

 In June 1989, Fr.
 Constantino Conti, OSJ succeeded Fr.
 Guido, who became assistant parish priest with the help of the other priests from the Oblates of St. Joseph in Batangas.
 When Fr.
 Guido died in November 1996, he was replaced by Fr.
 Napoleon G. Jinon, OSJ.

 Santuario de San José now has over 100,000 parishioners.
 The laity and the birth of different religious organizations gave significant contribution in the propagation of faith through their evangelization, catechism, charitable projects and other various activities.

-Vision, Mission, and Values

-In 2010, the under the leadership of Rev. Fr.
-Noel Magtaas, OSJ, the parish's identity was strengthened and emphasised in all community activities.